-In summary, it is clear that the contemporary food market has potential to grow towards the development of functional food and nutrition-based food for seniors.
-It is evident that there is a need to raise the awareness both of SMEs and the senior community on their nutritional needs in order to stay healthy and support their ageing process.
+Summarising all that is said above, it is evident that the contemporary food market has potential to grow towards development of functional food and nutrition-based food for seniors.
+However, there is a need to raise awareness in both SMEs and the elderly on their nutritional needs in order to stay healthy in active ageing period of life.